Samiboule/gm8vpatcher/README.txt

   Q: The tool I try to convert a GameMaker:Studio game even though it is GameMaker8
   A: Probably you have a data.win file in the same directory, I check its presence to detect GameMaker:Studio and unfortunately that can lead to this bug.
 To fix this, you can simply temporarily remove the data.win file from the directory.

+  Q: The tool ran successfully, but gave me a game that I can't run.
+When I open it nothing happens and no window is created at all
+  A: GameMaker8.1 checks the executable length to ensure the data is not corrupted.
+Since my mod require to change that length, I disable that check for the most common version of GameMaker8.1.
+Unfortunately, there are too many versions I should specifically cover.
+What you can do to fix this issue is to decompile the game and recompile it.

   Q: I tried to convert [some game] but the converter failed.
 Why?
   A: Sorry about that, I cannot convert every game.
 Some just won't work.
 I will try my best at covering the greatest majority of fangames.
 Feel free to contact me if there is a game you really want to play online, but be aware I have other priorities and will not do updates that often.
 Also, no I will not cover Kamilia 3!!